Paul Tazewell: Career

+At age 16, while a student at Buchtel High School in Akron, Tazewell designed and sewed the costumes for a school production of The Wiz (in which he also played The Wiz); his mother made the white suit and cape that he wore in the production.

 Tazewell has designed costumes for over a dozen Broadway productions, starting with Bring in 'Da Noise, Bring in 'Da Funk in 1996 (receiving a Tony Award nomination).
 Over Tazewell's career, he has costumed numerous plays that are predominantly African American and Latino.
 Other musicals include On the Town (Revival), The Color Purple, and, in 2009, Guys and Dolls (Revival) and Memphis.
 Recent Broadway work includes Dr Zhivago, Side Show, and A Streetcar Named Desire.
 Plays on Broadway have included Lombardi, The Miracle Worker (Revival), Magic/Bird and the Tony Award-winning revival of A Raisin in the Sun.
 His off-Broadway work as a costume designer includes Hamilton, Elaine Stritch at Liberty (2001), Boston Marriage (2002), Ruined, One Flea Spare, Flesh and Blood, and Harlem Song (Apollo Theater).

 In regional theatre he has designed costumes for, among many, Alley Theatre (Camp David, 2020), Arena Stage (The Women, 1999, and Polk County, 2002), The Guthrie Theatre, The Goodman Theatre, and La Jolla Playhouse.
 His work for ballet companies includes the Boston Ballet, Pacific Northwest Ballet, and the Bolshoi Ballet.
 Opera credits at Glimmerglass Opera, Opera Theater of St. Louis, Houston Grand Opera, Washington National Opera, ENO, and the Metropolitan Opera.

 Tazewell served as costume designer on Wicked and Wicked: For Good, the two-part film adaptation of the Broadway musical.
-His work on Wicked won him the BAFTA Award for Best Costume Design and the Academy Award for Best Costume Design.
+His work on Wicked won him the BAFTA and Academy Award for Best Costume Design.
 Tazewell is the first Black man to win an Oscar for costume design and the second Black costume designer to win overall after Ruth E. Carter.